Elliptic fibrations on a generic Jacobian Kummer surface: Fibration 19

 We may take $N'_{23}$ to be the zero section.
 This fibration has two $D_5$ fibers and Mordell-Weil rank $5$.
 The divisors $N_{24}$, $N_{25}$, $T_3$, $T_{14}$ and $N'_{45}$ have the intersection pairing

 The determinant of the height pairing matrix is $4$.
 Therefore the sublattice of $\NS(X)$ generated by these sections, along with the trivial lattice, has rank $17$ and discriminant $4^2 \cdot 4= 64$.
-Therefore it must be all of $\NS(X)$.
+So it must be all of $\NS(X)$.

 An elliptic parameter is given by

 A Weierstrass equation for this elliptic fibration is given by

 This has the following reducible fibers.